 Lisbeth is the CooperRiis visionary and co-founder of CooperRiis with her husband, Don.
 She is also the CooperRiis Design Director and Photographer.

 She previously worked in management and teaching positions in the fashion industry in New York City.
-She was an internship counselor and an adjunct instructor at the Fashion Institute of Technology for six years and received the FIT Business & Technology Alumni Achievement Award in 1984.
+For six years, she was an internship counselor and an adjunct instructor at the Fashion Institute of Technology and received the FIT Business & Technology Alumni Achievement Award in 1984.
 She was also an adjunct instructor at Parson’s School of Design for 15 years.
 Lisbeth formerly served on the Board of Directors of the Asheville Art Museum and Caring For Children, Inc.

-North Carolina Governor Roy Cooper appointed Lisbeth to serve on the Commission for Mental Health, Developmental Disabilities, and Substance Abuse Services starting July 2019.
+North Carolina Governor Roy Cooper appointed Lisbeth to serve on the Commission for Mental Health, Developmental Disabilities, and Substance Abuse Services in July 2019.

 David R. Cooper, Esq.